open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>name</b></td>
         <td>string</td>
         <td>
-          If specified, this must be an IANA_SVC_NAME and unique within the pod.<br/>
+          If specified, this must be an IANA_SVC_NAME and unique within the pod.
+Each named port in a pod must have a unique name.
+Name for the port that can be referred to by services.<br/>
         </td>
         <td>false</td>
       </tr><tr>